YosysHQ/VlogHammer/foundbugs/issue_055_verific.md

 ~OPEN~ Verific 35_463_32_140722

 The self determined size of a division is max(SIZE(left), SIZE(right)).
 (see IEEE Std.
 1364-2005 table 5-22 or IEEE Std.
 1800-2012 table 11-21)

-Because of this the following module returns constant 0: The division returns a selft-determined expression that is 4 bits in size and has the two MSB set to constant zero.
+Because of this the following module returns constant 0: The division returns a self-determined expression that is 4 bits in size and has the two MSB set to constant zero.

     :::Verilog